 David has been writing music for recorders since the mid 1970s when he was a member of the original London Recorder Orchestra, which he featured in two of his Tinderbox concerts for children at the Purcell Room and Queen Elizabeth Hall on London's South Bank.
-He is now one of the conductors of that orchestra as well as musical director of both North and South London SRP* branch and the British Recorder Light Orchestra (BRLO).
+He is now one of the conductors of that orchestra as well as musical director of South London SRP* branch and the British Recorder Light Orchestra (BRLO).

 He is increasingly in demand as a conductor at Society of Recorder Players* branch meetings, so is continually having to come up with new music for them to play.
 He has also written pieces for Helen Hooker's Mellow Tones Recorder (8 foot) Orchestra, the National Youth Recorder Orchestra and the London Youth Recorder Orchestra.

 David’s musical career has been nothing if not varied.
 As a teenager, he sang & played guitar in a skiffle group, before joining the R.A.F. as a clarinettist.
 Did I mention the Dixieland Jazz bands?
 Overseas postings brought him in contact with Greek, Turkish, Arabic and African music and his large collection of “non-Western” instruments quickly grew, as did his enthusiasm for cool jazz and bebop.

 Next came Teacher Training College where he studied composition with George Self ( David Bedford’s teacher ) and Peter Dickenson whilst qualifying as a teacher.
 Apart from adventures into 20th century music, David also discovered and fell in love music from the Mediaeval and Renaissance Periods resulting in further additions to the collection of instruments.